-Establishing a positive model for other livestock operations is essential.
-In the last ten years, Brazilian swine production grew by 28%, reaching breeding levels of approximately 36 million animals.3 In 2004, the swine population in Minas Gerais and Sao Paulo was approximately 5.23 million.4 Considering that a typical hog produces 5.8 kilograms of effluent daily (Table A1), annually some 11.1 million metric tons of hog waste is produced in these states alone.
-Introducing progressive AWMS practices throughout the region could result in an annual reduction of over 3.30 million tonnes5 of carbon dioxide equivalent (CO2e) annually.
+Establishing a positive model for livestock operations is essential.
+In 2005, the swine population in Brazil was 34,063,934.3 In 2005, the swine population of Minas Gerais and Sao Paulo was approximately 5.23 million heads.4 Considering that a typical hog produces 5.8 kilograms of effluent daily (Table A1), some 11.1 million metric tons of hog waste is produced annually in Minas Gerais and Sao Paulo alone.
+Introducing progressive AWMS practices throughout Minas Gerais and Sao Paulo has the potential to reduce approximately 3.30 million tonnes5 of carbon dioxide equivalent (CO2e) each year.